 The limits that have been defined for the quarry site (Figure 7.26) have been based on rock exposure.
 Additional material covered by shallow overburden is likely to be available, if required.
 However, since the need for rock fill is expected to be small, no attempt was made to extend the quarry site to its maximum limits.
-The primary quarry site is east of Cheechako Creek (Figure 7.26).
-This area was selected primarily because of its close proximity to the damsite and high cliff faces which is conducive to rapid quarrying.
+The primary quarry site is east of Cheechako Creek (Figure 7.26). was selected primarily because of its close proximity to the damsite and high cliff faces which is conducive to rapid quarrying.
 The low area west of the site was not included because of possible poor quality sheared rock.
-A secondary (backup) quarry site.
-Because of the extensive exposure of excellent quality rock in this area, additional exploration was not considered necessary for this study.
+A secondary (backup) quarry source (Figure 7.26) was deline-Because of the extensive ated west of the primary site. exposure of excellent quality rock in this area, additional exploration was not considered necessary for this study.

-The approximate volume of rock determined to be available in the primary site is about 2.5 mcy per 50 feet of excavated depth, or approximately 7.5 mcy within about a 30acre area.
+The approximate volume of rock determined to be available in the primary site is about 2.5 mcy per 50 feet of excavated depth, or approximately 7.5 mcy within about a 30-acre area.
 The alternative backup site to the west of Quarry K has been estimated to contain an additional 35 mcy for 150 feet of depth, covering some 145 acres.